Damon118/MS2---Visit-Dingle-Co.-Kerry/README.md

 - Responsive and accesible on a range of devices.
 - Visually pleasing displays.
 - Low number of steps to book a travel consultation or contact.
-- The interface interacts with user actions as expected, the scroll/swipe actions respond with the normal behaviour and buttons acts instantly on press.
+- The interface interacts with user actions as expected, the scroll/swipe actions respond with the normal behaviour and buttons act instantly on press.
 These features generate a predictable feel for the user.